tambrulee/P3---Better-Billing---NEW/readme_docs/deploy_install.md

    VS Code prompted me to sign in to GitHub — once I did, I chose **“Publish to GitHub”** and confirmed the repository name.
    VS Code automatically created a new repo on GitHub and pushed all my local files there.

+   * I also ensured the repository was made public in the project settings

 4. **Syncing Future Changes**
    Whenever I made updates or fixes, I simply committed the changes and clicked **“Sync Changes”** to push them to GitHub.
    This kept my remote repository fully in sync with my local version throughout development.